The University of Kent, Canterbury, Kent, CT2 7NZ, T +44 (0)1227 764000

 - +44 (0) 1227 823460

 Edward Cartwright is Reader in Economics.
 He gained a BA in mathematics and economics at the University of Durham and an MSc and PhD in economics at the University of Warwick.
 He subsequently spent a year as a post-doctoral student at Université Paris 1, Panthéon-Sorbonne before joining the University of Kent in 2004.

 Edward’s main research interests are game theory, behavioural economics and public economics.
-His current work focuses on threshold public good games, large games, the consequences and origins of conformity and prejudice, and leadership in coordination games.back to top
+His current work focuses on threshold public good games, large games, the consequences and origins of conformity and prejudice, and leadership in coordination games.
+Edward is associate editor at the Journal of Public Economic Theory.back to top